-The Kakaako Makai Parks are situated in an urban setting surrounded by commercial and residential developments mauka of Ala Moana Boulevard and a medical school and cancer research center in the Makai area.
-The planning team looked to examples of other urban parks that have gone through successful recent transformations for potential upgrade and enhancement of Kakaako Makai Parks.
+The ease of ocean access and sweeping makai views from the Parks make it easy to forget that the Kakaako Makai Parks are in an urban setting surrounded by businesses, existing facilities, and existing and proposed residential development.
+The planning team looked to examples of other urban parks that have gone through successful recent active use transformations for inspiration.
 Elements of these other parks were considered through the lens of applicability to Hawaii's climate and culture.

-Bryant Park, New York City is a six-acre park next to the New York Public Library and surrounded by skyscrapers.
-While crime, drugs, and violence were prevalent in the park in the 1970s, today Bryant Park is a dramatic example of what can be achieved through renovation and repositioning (Gavin, 2000).
+Bryant Park, New York City - Is a six-acre park next to the New York Public Library and surrounded by skyscrapers.
+While crime, drugs, and violence were prevalent in the 1970s, today Bryant Park is a dramatic example of what can be achieved through renovation and repositioning (Gavin, 2000).
 The combined efforts of the Bryant Park Corporation (BPC), a not-for-profit, private management company and cooperative business improvement district of neighboring merchants and property owners, funded a four-year renovation.
 Construction of a café, restaurant, and kiosks generated revenues and activated the park.
 Through a management agreement BPC provides needed sanitation, security, restroom, and landscaping services.
 Programing for interests ranging from art, birding, fitness, performing arts, and seasonal festivals and events have made Bryant Park a year-round destination and safe haven for the surrounding community.

-Paseo Del Rio Riverwalk, San Antonio is a three-mile trail of waterfront park, considered a green artery, lined with individual businesses, restaurants, hotels, and attractions along a downtown section of the San Antonio River.
+Paseo Del Rio Riverwalk, San Antonio - Is three-mile trail of waterfront park, considered a green artery, lined with individual businesses, restaurants, hotels, and attractions along a downtown section of the San Antonio River.
 In 1921 flooding of the river resulted in 51 fatalities, causing engineers to propose paving the area.
-Outraged, the public demanded the area be transformed into a public park which was later made possible through a cost-sharing agreement between the city and the Works Progress Administration.
-While Riverwalk's design provides much needed flood control, it also serves as San Antonio's second most important tourist destination (second to the
+Outraged, the public demanded the area be transformed into a public park later made possible through a cost-sharing agreement between the city and the Works Progress Administration.
+While Riverwalk's design provides much needed flood control, it also serves as San Antonio's second most important tourist destination

-Alamo) with 9.3 million visitors in 2014 and investments of \$2.4 billion annually that support 31,000 jobs (Nivin, 2014).
-With 22 restaurants,12 hotels and various commercial enterprises, Riverwalk is a center for food, entertainment, and nature and a critical part of the local economy.
+(second to the Alamo) with 9.3 million visitors in 2014 and investments of \$2.4 billion annually that support 31,000 jobs (Nivin, 2014).
+With 22 restaurants, 12 hotels and various commercial enterprises, Riverwalk is a center for food, entertainment, and nature and a critical part of the local economy.